 However, there is more to be had.
 Shorter exposures record the core of the nebula, a region known as the ‘Thrust’.

 This contains the small but distinctive Trapezium Cluster, estimated to have formed just 300,000 years ago.
-The strong ionising radiation from the cluster’s stars is the reason why the Orion Nebula glows the way it does.
+The strong ionising radiation from the star cluster is the reason why the Orion Nebula glows the way it does.

 The surrounding bright Thrust region is mottled in texture and is easy to lose in longer exposures, which are necessary to investigate the beautiful tendrils of gas that spread away from the Thrust.